malaise/ada/README.txt

 time, you may need to install them as root then change their owner.
 You may also need to add '/usr/local/lib' in '/etc/ld.so.conf' (and do a 'ldconfig').

+NOTE: Some programs require the stack size to be larger than the default maximum.
+Use 'ulimit -s 10485760' to allow a larger stack.

 Programs are rated from 1 (simple) to 3 (very complex), on subjective criteria.